FraserGreenroyd/GitTraining/README.md

 # GitTraining
 A repo for training people in git workings

 Hello World! -- from Travis

+Dzien dobry